-One thing American Airlines should be complimented for is their treatment of U.S. soldiers.
-I truly debated if I should even write about this good deed or not.
-I don’t want it to look like I did it for anything other than it being the right thing to do, but I’m hoping that bringing attention to it just might inspire others to do the same.
+One thing American Airlines should be commended for is their treatment of U.S. soldiers.
+I truly debated if I should write about this or not.
+I don’t want it to look like I did it for anything other than what it was … the right thing to do.
+But I’m hoping that bringing attention to it just might inspire others to do the same.
 RELATED: Escorting a Fallen Soldier Home Turned an Ordinary Flight Into the Most Extraordinary Flight of My Life

 This happened a while back but here’s the story, which I think is as relevant today as it was then: After getting on a particular flight, I had a bird’s eye view of boarding from seat 1E, a comfortable bulkhead seat on a 757 jet.
 I always look down into my travel journal once I get on early so I don’t feel the envious eyes of coach passengers.
 But I perked up when I heard the flight attendant welcome a soldier onboard.
 I looked up and sure enough, a fully decked-out army man was standing in the aisle.

 By the time I talked my conscience into giving up my seat, he was gone.
 I got up and asked the friendly flight attendant if it would be OK if I switched seats with the soldier, and she almost made me cry when she said, “Really?
 That is so nice of you, and you will make his day as he is headed to Afghanistan.
 He had a tear in his eye since he was just saying goodbye to his family.”

 Giving up your first-class seat